 Confinement: Bad for Animals

 It’s a similar story for all other farmed species.
-According to the National Hog Farmer’s latest State of the Industry Report, almost 90% of the 115 million pigs slaughtered in the U.S. in 2014 were raised in confinement operations marketing more than 4,000 pigs a year.
-The largest operations hold over 50,000 pigs, confined in pens holding 20 or more, with no ability to root in the dirt, socialize, or express other natural behaviors.
-Farrowing and gestation crates are still widely used in intensive pig systems, which severely restrict the ability of the sow to turn around, let alone move about and perform natural behaviors, leading to osteoporosis, joint pain, skin lesions, and psychological problems.
+According to the National Hog Farmer’s latest State of the Industry Report, almost 90% of the 115 million pigs slaughtered in the U.S. in 2014 were raised in confinement operations producing over 4,000 pigs a year.
+The largest operations hold over 50,000 pigs, confined in pens holding 20 or more animals, with no ability to root in the dirt, socialize or express other natural behaviors.
+Farrowing and gestation crates are still widely used in intensive pig systems, which severely restrict the ability of the sow to turn around, let alone move about and perform natural behaviors, leading to osteoporosis, joint pain, skin lesions and psychological problems.
 Sows in both types of crate are known to exhibit unnatural behaviors such as bar biting—a key sign of stress.

 Re-designing the Animal: Mutilations